ra1028/Former/README.md

 ### Customizability
 __ViewController__
-There is no need to inherit the FormViewController.
+There is no need to inherit from the FormViewController class.
-Create an instance of UITableView and Former, as in the following example.
+Instead, create an instance of UITableView and Former, as in the following example.
 ```Swift
 final class YourViewController: UIViewController {